Anaare/WorldWise/README.md

 - **Fake Authentication**: Users can "log in" using hardcoded credentials.
 This demonstrates authentication without requiring an actual back-end server.
 - **Geolocation and Maps**: Leaflet is integrated to display maps based on user location.
 - **Routing**: Different pages of the application are accessible using React Router.
+- **Pin Locations and Add Notes**: Users can pin locations on the map where they’ve visited, specify the city and date, and add notes about their visit.